Particular/NServiceBus.Serializers.CompatTests/README.md

 # NServiceBus.Serializers.CompatTests

-Tests to ensure backwards compatibility for our serializers.
+NServiceBus.Serializers.CompatTests consists of tests to ensure backwards compatibility for NServiceBus serializers.

+It is part of the toolset used internally to maintain high quality standards in the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to build, monitor, and debug distributed systems.

-## How to run the tests
+## Running tests locally

 The `Tests` project contains two tests to run:
 * Serialize: Serializes all test cases via the available serializers as files to disk.
 This test should be run first to generate the files required for the deserialization test.